ilyanaanderson/stanford-ribonanza-rna-folding-submission/README.md

 chunks, similar to training and validation data.
 However, I did not re-write it.
-Also, BPPs are not saved for test data because I was running out of time during the competition: instead, if BPPs were used in training, they would have to be calculated during inference.
-Saving BPP information into storage for test sequences in a way analogous to training data (as "partial" files) could be beneficial if a lot of experiments use BPPs.
+Also, BPPs are not saved for test data because I was running out of time during the competition: instead, if BPPs are used in training, they will have to be calculated during inference.
+Saving BPP information into storage for test sequences could be beneficial if a lot of experiments use BPPs.